tildeinstitute/tildewiki/README.md

   * File to use for index page
   * Logging output (file, `stdout`, `null`) and file location
 * Runs as a multithreaded service, rather than via CGI
-* Easily use `Nginx` to proxy requests to it.
-This allows you to use your existing SSL certificates.
+* Easily use [Caddy](https://caddyserver.com) or Nginx to proxy requests to it.
+This allows you to use your existing SSL certificates (or, in the case of Caddy, painlessly generate new ones).

 ## <a name="installation"></a>Installation